-Evaluation and Grading
+Evaluation and grading

 While you will receive email reminders, the course is self-paced.
 You should plan to complete one experiment each week, and to respond to the weekly lab assignment about that experiment on Blackboard.
 You may do the work at any time during the week, and you may return to Blackboard's Assignment section to modify your answers until it is finally submitted for our review.
-Weekly work is always due by Monday midnight of the following week.
+Weekly work is always due by Monday midnight of the following week since you have all week to complete it.